mindis/snowplow.github.com/_posts/2014-01-13-five-things-that-make-analyzing-snowplow-data-with-looker-an-absolute-pleasure.md

 <a name="define-your-own-metrics-and-dimensions"><h2>2.
 Quickly and easily define dimensions and metrics that are specific to your business using Looker's light-weight metadata model</h2></a>

-Looker's metadata model makes it very easy to define and analyze:
+Looker's metadata model makes it very easy to define and analyze busines specific:

-1. Business-specific events
+1. Events
-2. Business-specific dimensions (e.g. audience segments, session classification)
+2. Dimensions (e.g. audience segments, session classification)
-3. Business-specific funnels
+3. Funnels
+4. Metrics

 To give a very specific example: we are Snowplow are very interested in whether or not visitors to our website visit the 'services' pages, for example, as that indicates that they are potentially interested in our pro services offering.